xnolz881-tech/Illustrator-Scripts/Illustrator Shape Sequence Master/README.md

 ## 📄 License & Attribution
 This project is open-source and available under the MIT License - feel free to use, modify, and distribute it for personal or commercial automation tasks.

-This project is open-source and available under the MIT License - feel free to use, modify, and distribute it for personal or commercial automation tasks.

 ⚠️ **Attribution Note:** If you fork, distribute, or modify this script, please retain a credit mention to the original author: **[[Noli A. Navarro ](https://github.com/xnolz881-tech)]**.